What's in this article?

 One of the main advantages of immersion heaters is that they do not require a gas supply to function.
 Since they have their own electricity supply cable, they can be used whenever your electricity supply is available.

-If your gas boiler breaks down, in an emergency you can still get a supply of hot water by using your immersion heater.
+If your central heating boiler breaks down, in an emergency you can still get a supply of hot water by using your immersion heater.

 No gas supply?
 No problemo for the immersion